Car Booty

-Car Booty is a British television programme shown on BBC One as part of their daytime schedule, and on Digital channel, Home, it was also repeated on Challenge TV for a brief period in February 2005.
+Car Booty is a British television programme that aired on BBC One from 26 April 2004 to 15 October 2010.

+Format

 The concept of the show is for a family or group who are in need of funds to sell items from around their home at a car boot sale, in order to raise the desired amount of money.
 There are times when there is an antique too good for the boot sale, so coverage of a family member taking an item to a specialist is often shown.

-The show is presented by Lorne Spicer, who can also be seen on daytime show Money Spinners and recently on BBC's My Life For Sale.
-She is joined by valuer Mark Franks and from time to time Paul Hayes, who also presents the show by himself when Spicer is not available.

-The show is made by Leopard Films, who also make Cash in the Attic.